Can You Apply Shellac Over Stain?

 Can you put shellac over gel stain?

 It is possible to apply shellac over gel stain.
 Still, it’s essential to ensure the stain is completely dry before applying the shellac.
-Choose the right type, apply thin, even coats, and test compatibility before proceeding with the project.
+I recommend thin, even coats and absolutely doing a test run to check compatibility.

 By following these guidelines, you can achieve a beautiful, durable finish that will protect and enhance the natural beauty of the wood.